open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/installation-howto.md

 cat /etc/os-release
 ```

-You should see Azure base EMT image version. **Installation Complete**.
+You should see EMT image version. **Installation Complete**.
 You are
 now ready to use the EMT 3.0 image!

 ## Next